voxpupuli/puppet-puppetboard/README.md

 ```
 Note: this name cannot conflict with an existing certificate name.

 The new certificate and private key can be found in $certdir/<NAME>.pem and $privatekeydir/<NAME>.pem on the CA puppet master.
-If you are not running puppetboard on the CA puppet master you will need to copy the certificate and key to the node runing puppetboard.
+If you are not running puppetboard on the CA puppet master you will need to copy the certificate and key to the node running puppetboard.

 Here's an example, using new certificates:
 ```puppet